 Julie’s Farmhouse Christmas Tour

 There’s no better time of year to decorate than at Christmas time.
-Even before I became a decorator and lived, breathed, dreamed decor, I would “rev up” and put forth my best efforts for the holidays.
-Let’s just say it’s a BIG DEAL.
-I have hosted my extended family for Christmas for the past 15 years, so I have had a bit of practice.
+Even before I became a decorator and lived, breathed, dreamed décor, I would “rev up” and put forth my best efforts for the holidays.
+Let’s just say it’s a big deal.
+I’ve hosted my extended family for Christmas for the past 15 years, so I have had a bit of practice.
 I pride myself on never creating the same display twice.
-Every year, even if I am working with basically the same decor elements I create something fresh and new by mixing it all up.
+Every year, even if I am working with basically the same décor elements I create something fresh and new by mixing it all up.

 The Importance of Inspiration

 Your surroundings should add joy to all your holiday celebrations.
-I hope this tour motivates your own holiday decorating.
-Let’s start my Farmhouse Christmas Tour!
+I hope this post motivates your own holiday decorating.
+Let’s begin my Farmhouse Christmas Tour.

 The Entrance Chest